dimitri-nicolo/calico/calico/threat/security-anomalies.md

 ---
-title: Detect and alert on performance anomalies
+title: Detect and alert on security anomalies
-description: Enable machine learning to automatically alert you when clusters have performance issues.
+description: Enable machine learning to automatically alert you when clusters have security issues.
-canonical_url: /visibility/performance-hotspots
+canonical_url: /threat/security-anomalies
 ---

 >**Note**: This feature is tech preview.
 Tech preview features may be subject to significant changes before they become GA.